gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

 ℹ️ After bootstrapping, the gardenlet has full administrative access to the garden cluster.
 You might be interested to harden this and limit its permissions to only resources related to the seed cluster it is responsible for.
-Please take a look into [this document](gardenlet_api_access.md).
+Please take a look at [Scoped API Access for Gardenlets](gardenlet_api_access.md).

-## Prepare the gardenlet Helm chart
+## Prepare the gardenlet Helm Chart

 This section only describes the minimal configuration, using the global configuration values of the gardenlet Helm chart.
 For an overview over all values, see the [configuration values](../../charts/gardener/gardenlet/values.yaml).
-We refer to the global configuration values as _gardenlet configuration_ in the remaining procedure.
+We refer to the global configuration values as _gardenlet configuration_ in the following procedure.

 1. Create a gardenlet configuration `gardenlet-values.yaml` based on [this template](https://github.com/gardener/gardener/blob/master/charts/gardener/gardenlet/values.yaml).